-The Yorkshire ‘three peaks’ can all be seen from this walk, which has wide views over upper Ribblesdale.
+Medium Walk: The Yorkshire ‘three peaks’ can all be seen from this walk, which has wide views over upper Ribblesdale.
 We can admire Great Douk Cave as we descend to The Old Hill Inn, a country pub much favoured by Winston Churchill when he was hunting and shooting in the area.
 Crossing the lower slopes of Whernside, we shall visit the 104 feet (32m) high Ribblehead Viaduct on our return.
 7.3 miles (11.8km) 600ft ( 200m) of ascent.

 Which break for me

 Our best-selling Guided Walking holidays run throughout the year - with their daily choice of up to 3 walks, these breaks are ideal for anyone who enjoys exploring the countryside on foot.
 Perhaps choose an Easier walk, then build up to something more challenging as your holiday progresses.

 We also offer the following themed breaks that enable likeminded guests to holiday together: